Explore Pukenui Forest and Western Hills: Scenic Nature Trails in Whangārei

 Safety Guidelines and Regulations

-• Stay on marked trails to avoid getting lost and respect trail etiquette by yielding to others.
+• Stay on marked trails to avoid getting lost and respect others by yielding space.

-• Make noise while hiking to avoid surprising wildlife and keep a safe distance from animals.
+• Make noise while hiking to prevent startling wildlife and maintain a safe distance.

-• Carry essential safety gear like a first-aid kit, navigation tools, and a light source.
+• Carry essentials like a first-aid kit, navigation tools, and a light source for emergencies.

 Additional Resources and Information